-'''

-val doc: Document = ...
+''' def doc: Document = ???

 val renderer = Renderer

 .of(HTML)

 .rendering {

-case (fmt, Emphasized(content, opt)) =>
+case (fmt, e: Emphasized) =>

-fmt.element("em", opt, content, "class" -> "big")
+fmt.element("em", e, "class" -> "big")

 }.build

 '''

 The Formatter APIs

 Each formatter provides functionality that is specific to the target format.
 On top of that all formatters manage the indentation level after line breaks and know how to delegate to the relevant renderers for child elements.